Fighting Options - the best strategy to precede your escape from an attacker is a Sucker Punch. Know this: Surprise is a huge advantage.

 Of course, you must be close enough, within reach.
 Use Startle Speed – the speed used to pull your hand away from a hot stove.
 Do not telegraph your intent.
 Attack with the same strike repeatedly or follow your Sucker Punch with the Mixed Strikes in strategies (hand, foot, knee).
 Continue striking until you can escape from danger.

 The best Sucker Punch of all are the “Finger-Whips-to-the-Eyes.”
 That’s whipping your hand and wrist loosely as though you’re flicking water off your fingertips.
 This allows all four fingertips (not your thumb) to strike the eye.
 They:

 1. are the fastest of all strikes and can be repeated rapidly,

 2. don’t require strength, only speed (see Startle Speed above),

-After an eyeball-strike (and an optional fist-strike to his throat and/or a knee-strike to his groin), it's far less likely that he'll chase after you.
+After an eyeball-strike (and an optional fist-strike to his throat and/or a knee-strike to his groin), it's far less likely that he'll chase you.

-Run to safety and call the police.
+Target his four balls and throat.
+STUN & RUN to safety and call the police.

 Practice this repeatedly in slow-motion.
 Then practice this fiercely at full speed while vividly imagining yourself being attacked and succeeding in your escape.
 This mental rehearsal is key.